Stacked pull requests: make code reviews faster, easier, and more effective

 git rebase fb-database [git rebase --continue] #optinal if you have merge conflicts git push

 We looked at a technique called stacked pull requests that can help code reviewers understand larger code changes more easily.
 Stackedpull requests allow you to break up large code changes and to create dependent pull requests that improve the code review process for the reviewer.

-It might be that you need to do it a couple of times (2-3 pull requests) before you get the hang of it.
+Maybe you need to do it a couple of times (2-3 pull requests) before you get the hang of it.
 But after that, you will be used to this workflow and have integrated it into your daily routine.

-Now, before I let you go, let’s compare stacked pull-requests to commit-based code reviews.
+Now, before I let you go, let’s compare stacked pull requests to commit-based code reviews.

-Comparison to commit based code reviews
+Comparison to commit-based code reviews

 Most tools, such as GitHub, GitLab, and Bitbucket, provide you with a list of commits that happened within a pull request.

-This is handy because reviewers can click on each of the commits, and see what changed just within that commit.
+This is handy because reviewers can click on each of the commits and see what changed just within that commit.

-In theory, reviewing the code changes based on commits means that the reviewers review smaller code changes, and also that they can follow the progress of the developer.
+In theory, reviewing the code changes based on commits means that the reviewers review smaller code changes and also that they can follow the progress of the developer.

 The problem of commit-based reviews

 Some commits might not even compile, or they aren’t tested.
-Well, from experience I can say that many developers have a hard time committing coherent, self-contained, and working commits.
+Well, from experience, I can say that many developers have a hard time committing coherent, self-contained, and working commits.
 Commits often just represent progress points of the developer (like breakpoints before leaving the office or going for lunch).

-Still, reviewing based on commits is frequently done, because when we face large pull requests we might clutch any straw we can get.
+Still, reviewing based on commits is frequently done because when we face large pull requests, we might clutch any straw we can get.